How the Zach Sutherland & Kaya Firth Resiliency Foundation Came to Be

 Kaya and Zach lived lives filled with love, connection, hope and laughter.
 Both the eldest of three, they brought these qualities to their close relationships with their younger brothers, their parents, their friends, their extended families and to all the lives they touched.

-In 2016, at age 21, full of optimism for their shared future and about to complete their undergraduate degrees at the University of Guelph, Zach and Kaya both passed tragically in a freak kayaking accident on the Credit river.
-Our families came together in our grief and were held and surrounded by incredible love and support from each other and those close to us.
-Our first priority as parents was to do our best to support Kaya and Zach’s brothers in their grief while simultaneously facing our own.
-We immediately understood that we had no fix, no remedy, no solutions and could not take away their pain nor bypass our own.
-So, we did our best to navigate it together, day by day, sometimes hour by hour, always returning to love, hope, connection and whatever moments of laughter and joy any of us could find.
-By instinctually surrounding each other with unconditional love we came to trust in the ability to heal grief from within.
+In 2016, at age 21, full of optimism for their shared future and about to complete their undergraduate degrees at the University of Guelph, Zach and Kaya passed in a tragic kayaking accident on the Credit river.
+Our families came together in our grief and formed strong bonds of love, surrounded by incredible support from those close to us.
+We helped each other to navigate our shared focus of attempting to support Kaya and Zach’s brothers in their grief while simultaneously facing our own.
+We had to accept that there was no remedy, fix or solution that would bypass either their pain or our own.
+We came to discover together, in a multitude of small and important ways, how the elements of love, hope, connection and laughter are critical in healing through grief.

-One year after the accident, to honour Zach and Kaya by sharing their message of Love, Hope and Connection we created a scholarship for young people to recognize resilience found through navigating their own way through grief from loss of someone they love.
-It was our hope that by providing recognition and a platform to share and learn from their stories of resilience, there would be a ripple effect of healing through the community.
+One year after the accident, our two families created this scholarship in honour Zach and Kaya.
+We chose to share the message of their lives lived with Love, Hope, Connection and Laughter through recognizing resilience.
+Our focus on young people and their educational futures is to provide some practical support for the direction they choose to take in their lives after loss.
+Our hope is that by providing recognition and a platform to share and learn from their stories of resilience, there would be a ripple effect of healing through the community.

 Together, we Choose 2 Be Resilient.